flatrick/dbup_test/docs/introduction.md

 dotnet add package DbUp-postgresql
 ```

-And here is the code:
+And below is the code.
+As you'll notice, there is no helper-method used here to setup the connection and no need for an using-statement.

 ```csharp
 using System;